 Lessening Your Environmental Impact Through Conscientious Plumbing Services

 Installing even a simple gray water recycling and filtration system means you will be reducing your water usage substantially.
-But there are more fixes you can make around your home that will help reduce your water usage that are often easy, but may be overlooked.
+But there are more fixes you can make around your home that will help reduce your water usage that is often easy but may be overlooked.
 Many times, homeowners do not realize that their plumbing systems are in need of maintenance and repair.
 You may have a water leak – or more than one – that over time leads to a great deal of wasted water.

 Everything from a leaking faucet to a water heater leaking can cause waste that is unnecessary.
 Fortunately, many of these problems are easy to fix.
-Kitchen faucet repair, water heater replacement (with a more energy efficient model), sink plumbing and other services are relatively affordable and can be done in a short period of time.
+Kitchen faucet repair, water heater replacement (with a more energy-efficient model), sink plumbing and other services are relatively affordable and can be done in a short period of time.

 Contact MET Plumbing for All Your Water Recycling Needs